lucaslrodri/diff-notes/README.md

 - **Side-by-Side Comparison**: Compare two pieces of text in a split view.
 - **Custom Titles**: Add custom titles for each text view for better organization.
-- **Clear Difference Highlighting**: Visualize differences in a clear and intuitive format.
 - **Auto-Save and Load**: Automatically save and reload text content when the app is closed and reopened.
 - **Flexible Layouts**: Switch between vertical and horizontal view layouts.
 - **Chunked Comparison**: Compare large texts more effectively by chunking: